 1. Email Marketing

-As you're drafting your copy, consider how your email will encourage the reader to take a desired action, like clicking a link to purchase or scheduling a call with a sales rep to learn more about your services.
+As you're drafting your copy, consider how your email will encourage the reader to take the desired action, like clicking a link to purchase or scheduling a call with a sales rep to learn more about your services.

 Here's an example of a template you might use to welcome new subscribers to your newsletter: